frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 ## Future Work

 Just as is suggested in the current proposal, we could extend the `host-for` attribute to host more than just stylesheets.
+I saw some discussions on declarative templating.
+I think we'd have to consider this possibility.

 ```html
 <template type="module" specifier="fw-avatar">